-- a) If an international student wishes to withdraw from any Wintec programme, they must notify the Student Enrolment and Information Centre immediately in writing by completing a withdrawal form which is available from the Student Enrolment and Information Centre or in the Enrolment Guide on the Wintec website.
-This form must be signed off by the Head of School. - b) No refunds will be given to international students if they withdraw within two weeks prior to the official start date of the programme (refer to Refund Policy 2017). - c) Students studying English who achieve an IELTS of 6.0 or required English level for mainstream study at Wintec may be entitled to a refund for any additional English courses/blocks not yet commenced, less agent fees.
-(If students meet the English language and academic entry requirement set for the programme of study at Wintec only.) - d) If an international student wants to change from one Wintec programme to another Wintec programme, they must notify the Student Enrolment and Information Centre (SEIC) immediately in writing by completing a withdrawal form which is available from SEIC and the Wintec website.
-This form must be signed off by the Head of School/Centre Director and the International Centre must be informed of the withdrawal request.
-An administration fee of \$500 must be paid to SEIC. - e) If an international student is expelled from the course, no refund will be made. - f) A student who wants to transfer to another education provider must withdraw at least two weeks prior to the programme commencement date and provide evidence of being unconditionally accepted into a programme with the new institution.
+- a) If an international student wishes to withdraw from any Wintec programme, they must notify SEIC immediately in writing by completing the online Change to Enrolment and Withdrawal Form on the Wintec website. - b) Handover of care process for international students Under the age of 18 after enrolment ends.
+Under 18 students must inform the International student Services advisor if they withdraw from the program. - c) Students studying English who achieve an IELTS of 6.0 or required English level for mainstream study at Wintec may be entitled to a refund for any additional English courses/blocks not yet commenced, less agent fees.
+If students meet the English language and academic entry requirement set for the programme of study at Wintec only. - d) If an international student wants to change from a Wintec program to another Wintec programme, they must notify the Student Enrolment and Information Centre (SEIC) immediately in writing by completing the online Change to Enrolment and Withdrawal Form on the Wintec website.
+The International Centre must be informed of the withdrawal request.
+There is an administration fee associated with changes to programmes this is detailed in the Table of Fees on the Wintec public website. - e) A student who wants to transfer to another education provider must withdraw at least two weeks prior to the programme commencement date and provide evidence of being unconditionally accepted into a programme with the new institution.
 In accordance with Code of Practice, Wintec must meet with the student to discuss their career/study intentions.
-If the student is eligible for a refund of tuition fees, these may be transferred to the new education provider, less agent fees (if applicable) and \$500 administration fee.
+If the student is eligible for a refund of tuition fees, these may be transferred to the new education provider, less agent fees (if applicable) and the approved administration fee.
 Written consent must be obtained from the student and the person who paid the fees initially.
-Wintec has the right to decline request to transfer tuition fees to another education provider.
+Winter has the right to decline request to transfer tuition fees to another education provider.